silvsilvsilv/snake-midterm/README.md

 # snake-midterm

-sdl2 stuff, making the snake shit for midterms can play with 2 players, blue and green, with apples that spawn in pairs
+sdl2 stuff, making the snake game for midterms can play with 2 players, blue and green, with apples that spawn in pairs